jwa7/rho_learn/rhopredict/README.md

-This subpackage is concerned with the shipping of pretrained `torch`-`equistore` models for the prediction of the electron density.
+This subpackage is concerned with the shipping of pretrained `torch`-`metatensor` models for the prediction of the electron density.